rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

 1. Eggnog and other holiday memories.
 See file.

 1. Changing names.
 (ACM Policies.)
+Proud of my communities.

 1. Lost opportunities.
 See file.